No items found.

 Social workers play a vital role in supporting individuals struggling with substance abuse.
 This may involve assessments, an intervention plan connecting patients with addiction treatment programs, and offering ongoing support through individual counseling sessions to address underlying issues and develop coping mechanisms.

-Group therapy sessions foster a sense of community and shared experience.
+Group therapy sessions help create a sense of community and shared experience.
 Social workers also help with relapse prevention planning by identifying triggers and strategies for maintaining sobriety.
-Additionally, they connect patients with support groups and resources to promote long-term recovery and reintegration into society.
+Additionally, a social worker encourages that connect patients with support groups and resources to promote long-term recovery and reintegration into society.

 7. End-of-life care